 In addition to his broad knowledge of legal ethics, Mr. Smith handles appeals in both state and federal courts.
-He has served as a mediator and special magistrate.
+He has served as a special magistrate.
 His knowledge, experience, and credibility make him well-suited to conduct sensitive internal corporate investigations.

 To learn more about the expertise Skip Smith offers, call his office or fill out his convenient contact form.